thehandsomezebra/Request_ID_Helper/README.md

 1. Open the Evernote app.
 2. On the sidebar, right/option click on the Notebook of your choice.
 ![Screenshot showing step 2](images/1.png)
 3. Choose to export the .enex file type.
 ![Screenshot showing step 3](images/2.png)
 4. Be sure this file is going into your Downloads folder!
 (This location is important!)
+Also - Don't include any spaces!
+Use an underscore instead.
 ![Screenshot showing step 4](images/3.png)
 5. Did you follow the steps in the setup?
 If you haven't done that, I would recommend scrolling up to the First Time Setup and going thru the steps.
 You'll need it to keep going.
 6. Now that you have your export file in the *Downloads* folder, and you have the _script.sh_ file... go ahead and click on `script.sh` (which is located on your Desktop) to run it.